kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 The results of having this extra React experience were:
 <ul>
 <li class="post__list-item">I applied for less than half the amount of jobs this time.</li>
 <li class="post__list-item">I found a job a bit faster.
-Under three weeks this time, which more than the month it took me the last time.</li>
+Under three weeks this time...less than the month it took me last time.</li>
 <li class="post__list-item">I turned down two other job offers along the way!</li>
 </ul>